 The idol of Lord Krishna’s bal gopal form and his cradle are decorated with flowers and lights.
 The idol is worshipped by bathing it with Panchamrit and adorned with new clothes and flower garlands.
-Wall and door hangings (torans and bandanwars respectively) of the Lord can be nice janmashthami gifts for your loved ones as well.
+Wall and door hangings (torans and bandanwars respectively) of the Lord can be nice janmashtami gifts for your loved ones as well.
 All the temples are grandly decorated using flowers and posters depicting events from Lord Krishna’s life.

 Exchanging gifts besides just sweets and savouries during the festival is a unique way indeed to share love and affection with family, friends and colleagues.
-Here is a list of some unique Janmashthami gift ideas.
+Here is a list of some unique Janmashtami gift ideas.

 Although the Bhagvad Gita containing Lord Krishna’s teachings happens to be an unusual gift suggestion, this world scripture is sure to enlighten young minds.

 As the bhajan goes, “Hathi ghoda palki, jay kanhaiya lal ki”, a splendid, beautiful silver palki (cradle) for the tiny bal gopal is a very wonderful way of conveying devotion for the adorable Lord and affection for your dear ones.

 Hampers containing an idol, sweet savouries, dry fruits, puja accessories (puja diyas, puja thali, incense sticks, candles) and a Bhagvad gita is a classic idea and is sure to cheer anyone up.

 Be it any auspicious occasion, silver and gold coins are traditionally regarded as symbols of prosperity and productiveness.
 Coins are thus accepted as blessings from elders and exchanged as gifts during Janmashtami.